mike-source/wordpress-quickstarter/README.md

 #SASS via Compass#

 There is nothing to stop you from simply editing the theme's main.css file (`/wp-content/themes/assets/css/main.css`), you could happily work this way and simply delete the `/assets/sass/` directory and config.rb.
-Some people like to stick to what they know even though it's inferior.
-The main objection is due to time constraints, an argument more or less anyone who has made the switch (to preprocessing) will realise is flawed.
+Some people like to stick to what they know... (even though the switch takes minutes!)

-The much much much better way to work would be to use SASS.
-If you're in any doubt as to why you should a quick google on the advantages should convince you, e.g. read: http://alistapart.com/article/why-sass
+The much much much better way to work would be to use SASS (specifically SCSS).
+If you're in any doubt as to why you should, a quick google on the advantages should convince you, e.g. read: http://alistapart.com/article/why-sass

-The time you spend learning Sass (10-20 minutes, you can just write css) vs. the time you'll save using Sass ...kind of makes it a no brainer.
+The time you spend learning the basics of SASS (10-20 minutes) vs. the time you'll save using SASS makes it almost a no brainer.

-The main obstacle for most people will be set up, you need a way of compiling your .scss files into a nice concatenated .css file.
+The main obstacle for most people will be the set up, you need a way of compiling your .scss files into a nice concatenated .css file.
 There are various ways to do this, this project comes with a pre-configured Compass config (/assets/config.rb).

 Steps to set up: